karpov-sv/stdpipe/doc/usage.rst

 .. code-block:: python

    # Load (most of) our sub-modules
-   from stdpipe import astrometry, photometry, catalogs, cutouts, templates, subtraction, plots, psf, pipeline, utils
+   from stdpipe import astrometry, photometry, catalogs, cutouts, templates, subtraction, plots, psf, pipeline, simulation, utils

 Now you have everything imported, and may start actual data analysis!